roryl/zsx/README.md

 Therefore you want to reduce the amount of HTML to be swapped, and the number of swaps that need to take place.

-Ideally, have each zx-swap only target the smallest parent that is necessary to update the content.
-Don't have more zx-swap targets that is necessary.
-Don't just zx-swap the body tag, instead think carefully about updating only specific page fragments.
+Ideally, have each `zx-swap` only target the smallest parent that is necessary to update the content.
+Don't have more `zx-swap` targets than is necessary.
+Don't just `zx-swap` the body tag, instead think carefully about updating only specific page fragments.

 ### Synchronizing Links
-Don't use zx-swap to replace link URLs on the page, as swapping is an expensive operation.
+Don't use `zx-swap` to replace link URLs on the page, as swapping is an expensive operation.
 You can use [`zx-sync-params`](#zx-sync-params) feature to update all links on the page to match the clicked URL.

 ### Decreasing Inline Javascript
-zx-swap also executes any inline javascript and can be a source of unexpected delay.
+`zx-swap` also executes any inline javascript and can be a source of unexpected delay.
 If the javascript is not necessary to run on every swap, move it outside of the target.

 ### Server Side Fragments
 COMING SOON:

-The final optimization is to only have the server return partial HTML based on the zx-swap target that was requested.
+The final optimization is to have the server return partial HTML based on the `zx-swap` target that was requested.
 Because this adds complexity to the backend to maintain two rendering paths, we use this sparingly.
 Relying too much on server side fragments means that the initial page loads will be slow, which is not good UX.
 Also the amount of HTML returned is not a critical factor compared to the server response time.
-So only use this method when you can significantly decrease the server response.
+So only use this method when you can significantly decrease the server response time.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)